 I’ve been diagnosed with two different cancers.
 The first was uterine cancer.
 The second, Angiosarcoma, was caused by the radiation treatment for the first.
 And, just when I thought I had that sneaky Angiosarcoma beat, it had the audacity to come back three years later.

 I’ve had five major surgeries and many, many procedures requiring sedation.
 I’ve lost count on how many MRI’s, CT scans, and ER visits I’ve had.
-I’ve suffered through chemotherapy and endured radiation.
-I’ve been declared cancer free twice and longingly wait to hear the word, “NED” (no evidence of disease).
+Furthermore, I’ve suffered through chemotherapy and endured radiation.
+Twice I’ve been declared cancer free and longingly wait to hear the word, “NED” (no evidence of disease).
 I was fortunate enough to receive immunotherapy and happy to say I received really positive results.
 I’m constantly amazed at what my body can endure, fight and overcome.
 Sometimes people forget that even though you might be a cancer survivor, you must forever deal with certain side effects – the gifts that keep on giving from so many treatments.
 But don’t feel sorry for me.
 I’ve lost too many wonderful people to this horrible disease.
 I consider myself very lucky.

 But why am I writing today?
 Well, because it’s World Cancer Day.
 Can you believe it?
 We have a World Day.
 While many organizations are advocating for more research funding, better access to new treatments, and better early screenings, today I’m advocating for those you know with cancer.
 Whether it’s your mom or dad, a sibling, grandparent, spouse, child, or close friend, here are a few simple things you can do for them today or any day – simple tasks that will make them smile and maybe, just for a few minutes, forget about cancer.